Skip to content

 What does Judiciary of India do?

-Its remit covers Judicial review of legislation and executive action, Interpretation and protection of the Constitution, Enforcement of fundamental rights, Final appellate jurisdiction, Judicial appointments (via the collegium).
+Its remit covers Judicial review of legislation and executive action, Interpretation and protection of the Constitution, Enforcement of fundamental rights, Final appellate jurisdiction over civil and criminal matters, Appointment of judges to the higher judiciary (via the collegium).

 Related